-If a student is late on an exam day, the student must take a make-up exam when they arrive.
-If a student is absent on an exam day, the student must take a make-up exam at the beginning of the next scheduled class day.
-One hour of class time, either theory or clinical, will be documented as missed time on the next scheduled class day for the make-up exam.
+If a student is late or absent on an exam day, the student must take the exam at the beginning of the next scheduled class day.
+One hour of absent time will be documented for the missed exam and will be designated as either theory or clinical time depending on the content missed while completing the exam.
 The opportunity to make-up an exam will be forfeited if the exam is not taken on the scheduled day and time.
 The student will receive a zero (0%) for the exam that was missed.